 Throughout the year, we have activities designed specifically with children and their families in mind.
 Some of these include:

 With the end of the summer and the start of a new school year, annually we hold a church picnic for our entire church family.
 Good food, music, fellowship, and games are all a part of this wonderful time together.
-From the popular bounce house with the children (and some adults) to games of shuffleboard with the adults, there is fun for all ages.
 This is always a wonderful way to reunite as a church family and kick-off the new school year!

 Typically held on the first Sunday of Advent, we gather as a church family for lunch and a time designed to prepare us for the birth of Christ, including a brief refresher on Advent, a blessing of the Christmon Tree, decorating throughout the sanctuary and education building and baking cookies to take to our in-home members.

-Annually, we hold Vacation Bible School (VBS) as a joint effort between St. Paul's Lutheran Church, Souls Won, Metropolitan AME, and First Presbyterian.
+Annually, have held Vacation Bible School (VBS) as a joint effort between St. Paul's Lutheran Church, Souls Won, Metropolitan AME, and First Presbyterian.
 VBS includes dinner, lessons, games, crafts, music and lots of fun for all the children involved.